e-cal/ecal.dev/src/static/posts/less_is_more.md

 > _Most North American paella was overloaded_.

 The class started by heading to the market.
-A giant warehouse filled with vendors selling the freshest food you've ever seen.
-Fresh fruits and vegetables, perfectly ripe, and grown just outside the city.
-Meats fresh or cured, separated into countless different cuts and qualities.
-A whole section dedicated to fish caught fresh earlier that morning.
+Inside a giant warehouse were countless vendors selling the freshest food you've ever seen.
+Perfectly ripe fruits and vegetables grown just outside the city, meats of every cut and quality, and whole section dedicated to fish caught in the Mediterranean earlier that morning.

 > _Every ingredient was delicious on its own_.